Chidexprince/react-blog/README.md

 # react-blog

-A Simple Blog created by react to display dummy using a fake API <a href="https://jsonplaceholder.typicode.com/" target="_blank">Json Placeholder </a>
+A Simple Blog created by react to display dummy data using a fake API <a href="https://jsonplaceholder.typicode.com/" target="_blank">Json Placeholder </a>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).